Smile-SA/odoo_addons/README.md

   * First open-source public release

 * **0.1** (2011-11-21)
-  * First use in a customer project
+  * First internal use in a customer project

 * **0.0** (2011-08-05)
   * First commit